waqaskhan137/digital-assistant/memory-bank/activeContext.md

 5. Side effects that aren't clearly communicated

 Addressing these patterns systematically will not only improve the existing code but establish better practices for future development.
 We're seeing particular benefit from extracting common utilities and applying consistent patterns across services.
+- SOLID principles provide a strong foundation for designing maintainable and testable software components.
+- Interface Segregation leads to more focused and usable component APIs.
+- Dependency Inversion significantly improves testability by allowing mock implementations.
+- The Strategy pattern makes components like the polling mechanism extensible without modification.

 ## Recent Decisions
 - Finalized Python with FastAPI as the technology stack for all microservices